dustinpfister/videoground-samp-waveform/videos/1bit_mix16/README.md

 ## IDEAS FOR ADDITIONAL PROJECTS BASED ON WHAT I HAVE STARTED IN 1BIT_MIX16

 Once I have the general idea of what I want to do working okay here I can move on to starting some additional projects.
+There is working out more when it comes to waveform functions, other forms of mixing such as merging down the 1bit tracks.
+If I have a dectent set of tools there is also starting to just make a few project folders where the focus is just content.

 ### Merge down project